G. K. Chesterton: Possible sainthood

 The Bishop Emeritus of Northampton, Peter Doyle, in 2012 had opened a preliminary investigation into possibly launching a cause for beatification and then canonization (for possible sainthood), but eventually decided not to open the cause.
 Doyle cited Chesterton's lack of a cult of local devotion, his lack of a "pattern of spirituality" and charges that he was antisemitic.
 In 2023 the next Bishop of Northampton, David Oakley, agreed to preach at a Mass during a Chesterton pilgrimage in England (the route goes through London and Beaconsfield, which are both connected to his life).
 If the cause had been actually opened at the diocesan level (the Vatican must also give approval, that nothing stands in the way – the "nihil obstat"), then he could be given the title "Servant of God".
-His life and writings and views and what he did for others would be closely examined, although it is not known if his alleged anti-Semitism (which would be considered a serious matter by the Church if it is true) played a role.
+His life and writings and views and what he did for others would be closely examined, although it is not known if his alleged antisemitism (which would be considered a serious matter by the Church if it is true) played a role.